Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 Depending on how you plan to combine your data over time, there are two different ways to account for time.

 1. Concatenate time to your variable names.
-You do this if you plan to merge your data across time in wide format (see Chapter \@ref(structure)).
+You do this if you plan to merge your data across time in wide format (see Section \@ref(#structure-datastructure)).
 The reason you need to concatenate time to your variable names here is because your variable names will repeat (`anx1` in wave 1, `anx1` in wave 2).
 And remember from our guidelines above, all variable names in a dataset **must** be unique.
 In order to create unique variable names and correctly interpret when items were given, we add time to our variable names.
 The only variables you will not assign time to are your linking variables (such as student unique identifier, teacher unique identifier, and so on).
 Those variables need to stay identical for linking purposes and will only appear once in your data after merging.
 2. Create time variables and add them to your data.
-You do this if you plan to append your data over time in long format (see Chapter \@ref(structure)).
+You do this if you plan to append your data over time in long format (see Section \@ref(#structure-datastructure)).
 Appending your data in long format requires no additional work in terms of variable naming.
-As discussed in Chapter \@ref(structure), you actually want your variables to be identically formatted and named across time when appending.
+As discussed in Section \@ref(#structure-datastructure), you actually want your variables to be identically formatted and named across time when appending.
 So here, in order to differentiate when items were asked, we add a new variable such as `time` or `wave` and add the appropriate value for each row.

 During an active project, it is actually best to not combine data and to store all datasets as distinct files until you are either ready to internally use your data or you are ready to publicly share your data (during the preparing for archiving phase).
 At that time you can make a decision on the best way to combine your data (if you need to combine them at all), and programatically add time to variable names (if necessary) [@reynolds_basics_2022].
 Waiting to combine data has benefits: